Music

 Folk song

-In chapter 7 of the novel you can read how the staff of the affiliate of the Commission on Spectacles and Entertainment of the Lighter Type in Vagankovsky Lane are having an unquiet day and, in some kind of mass hypnosis they start singing together a well-known exile song about the Baikal Lake in Siberia.
-This song was very popular among the forced labour crew in the Soviet era.
-The Russian name is Славное море, священный Байкал (Slavnoye more, sviyashchenny Baikal) or Glorious sea, sacred Baikal, and you can listen to it here in the version of Maxim Mikhailnov.
+In chapter 17 of The Master and Margarita you can read how the staff of the affiliate of the Commission on Spectacles and Entertainment of the Lighter Type in Vagankovsky Lane are having an unquiet day and, in some kind of mass hypnosis they start singing together a well-known exile song about the Baikal Lake in Siberia.

 Hallelujah